fbarth/predictRealEstatePrice/slides/index.md

 ## Application and references

 1. The model developed here works well.
-But, it can be improved using information about the age of apartment, if the building has (or not) recreation are, swimming pool, etc.
+But, it can be improved using information about the age of apartment, if the building has (or not) recreation area, swimming pool, etc.
-3. The model built in this work was deployed as an application.
+2. The model built in this work was deployed as an application.
 The URL of this application is [https://fbarth.shinyapps.io/predict_real_estate_price/](https://fbarth.shinyapps.io/predict_real_estate_price/)
+3. All the code of this project can be accessed on [https://github.com/fbarth/predictRealEstatePrice](https://github.com/fbarth/predictRealEstatePrice).